rrthomas/nancy/README.nancy.md

 Input files, which are not copied to the output in any form, can be used by commands in other files, or in the case of `.in.nancy` files, have other side-effects, as commands they contain are executed.
 They can also be used for documentation or other files which you’d like to keep with the inputs, but not form part of the output.

 ### Special cases

 + If the input path is a single file, and no `--path` argument is given, then Nancy acts as if the input path were the current directory and the `--path` argument were the file name.
 This makes it convenient to expand a single file using the command: `nancy INPUT-FILE OUTPUT-FILE`
 + When the output is a single file, the special filename `-` may be used to cause Nancy to print the result to standard output instead of writing it to a file.

-### Template expansion
+### Expansion

 Nancy expands a template file as follows:

 1. Scan the file for commands.
-Expand any arguments to the command, run each command, and replace the command by the result.
+For each command, unescape and expand any arguments and input, execute the command, and replace the command by the result.
 2. Output the result.

 A command is written as its name prefixed with a dollar sign: `\$COMMAND`.
-Some commands take an argument, given in braces: `\$COMMAND{ARGUMENT}`.
+Some commands take an input, given in braces: `\$COMMAND{INPUT}`, and some take arguments, given in parentheses:
-Finally, some commands also take an optional external command and arguments:
-`\$COMMAND(EXTERNAL-COMMAND, ARGUMENT, …){ARGUMENT}`; the argument in braces is optional in this case.
+`\$COMMAND(ARGUMENT,…)`.

 Nancy treats its input as 8-bit ASCII, but command names and other punctuation only use the 7-bit subset.
 This means that any text encoding that is a superset of 7-bit ASCII can be used, such as UTF-8.

+The same method is used to expand the arguments of and inputs to commands.

 ### Built-in commands

 Nancy recognises these commands:

-* *`\$include{FILE}`* Look up the given source file in the input tree (see below); read its contents, then expand them (that is, execute any commands it contains) and return the result, eliding any final newline.
-(This elision may look tricky, but it almost always does what you want, and makes \$include behave better in various contexts.)
++ *`\$include(FILE)`* Look up the given source file in the input tree (see below); read its contents, then expand them (that is, execute any commands it contains) and return the result.
+If the result ends in a newline, it is removed.
+(This almost always does what you want, and makes `\$include` behave better in various contexts.)
-* *`\$paste{FILE}`* Like `\$include`, but does not expand its result before returning it.
++ *`\$paste(FILE)`* Look up the given source file like `\$include`, and return its contents.
++ *`\$run(PROGRAM,ARGUMENT…){INPUT}`* Run the given program with the given arguments and return its result.
+If an input is given, it is expanded, then supplied to the program’s standard input.
+This can be useful in a variety of ways: to insert the current date or time, to make a calculation, or to convert a file to a different format.
++ *`\$expand{INPUT}`* Re-expand the input, returning the result, with any trailing newline removed.
+This can be used to expand the output of a program run with `\$run`.
-* *`\$path`* Expands to the file currently being expanded, relative to the input tree.
++ *`\$path`* Expands to the file currently being expanded, relative to the input tree.
-* *`\$realpath`* Expands to the real path of the file currently being expanded.
++ *`\$realpath`* Returns the real path of the file currently being expanded.
-* *`\$outputpath`* Expands to the path of the output for the file currently being expanded.
++ *`\$outputpath`* Returns the path of the output for the file currently being expanded.

-The last two commands are mostly useful as arguments to external programs (see below).
+The last two commands are mostly useful in arguments to `\$run`.

-To find the file specified by a `\$include{FILE}` command, Nancy proceeds
+To find the file specified by a `\$include(FILE)` command, Nancy proceeds
 thus:

 1. Set `path` to the value of `\$path`.